arpit456jain/Getting-Started-with-open-source/README.md

-## Step-by-Step Guide for beginners for getting started with Open-Source
+# Step-by-Step Guide for beginners for getting started with Open-Source

 <div align="center">
-<h3> Here-Contributions-Begins💻</h3>
+<h2> Here The Contribution Begins💻</h2>

-## If you are a beginner then this is for you.
-By this tutorial you are going to make your First PR for sure.
+#### If you are a beginner then this repository is for you.
+By this tutorial you are going to learn how to make your First Pull Request for sure.

  <h3 align="center">
     <a href="https://discord.gg/gtYUZQSjTt">👋 Join our discord community <strong>CodeSmashers</strong> </a>